-So as a general rule, I often do three scenarios.
-You could do more than three, but I probably wouldn’t do less.
-It’s pretty common that you’ll see a company will do a best-case scenario or worst-case scenario, and then something in the middle that you might call the base case.
-Maybe that’s the plan – that you’re going to sort of be going after initially and for some companies right now.
-It could make sense to tie those scenarios to what the economic recovery looks like.
+As a general rule, I often do three scenarios.
+You can do more than three, but I wouldn’t do less.
+It’s pretty common that you’ll see a company will do a best-case scenario or worst-case scenario.
+Then something in the middle that you might call the base case.
+Maybe that’s the plan – that you’re going to sort of be going after initially.
+It might make sense to tie those scenarios to what the economic recovery looks like.

 Step 3 – Craft Responses to Each of the Scenarios

 So after you’ve figured out the scenarios, the third step is to craft responses to each of these scenarios.
-So to some extent, the scenarios are the items that are out of your control, but what’s in your control are the responses and the contingency plans you put in place to offset that so that you can maintain your desired level cash runway.
+To some extent, the scenarios are the items that are out of your control.
+However, what’s in your control are the responses and the contingency plans you have in place to offset that so that you maintain your desired level cash runway.

-So what are some of the contingency plans that you could be putting in place?
-It can be areas of cost reductions, whether it be headcount or other areas.
-It can be changes in product direction.
-So maybe delaying product launches, or slimming down some of the products that you currently have.
+What are some of the contingency plans that you could be putting in place?
+It can be areas of cost reductions, whether it be headcount or other areas or it can be changes in product direction.
+Thing like delaying product launches, or slimming down some of the products that you currently have.
 There’s a wide range of responses you can make to offset some of the impacts of the different scenarios.